FastBridge Math: A Parent’s Guide to Preparing for the Assessment

 Counting & Cardinality

-This domain is typically taught in Kindergarten and Grade 1.
+This domain is typically taught in Kindergarten through Grade 2.

 Key Skills: Knowing number names and counting in sequence.